 Aaron D. Wiegert is a poet based in Des Moines, Iowa.
 His work explores the weight of the unsaid, the quiet ruptures in human nature, and the existential stillness of daily life.

-Eschewing the digital for the draft, he composes primarily in pen on yellow legal pads—a process dedicated to the deliberate rhythm of ink on paper.
-His recent work has been featured in Lyrical Iowa and Quibble Lit.
-He is currently at work on a new collection of poems.
+Eschewing the digital for the draft, he composes primarily in black pen on yellow legal pads—a process dedicated to the deliberate rhythm of ink on paper.
+His recent work has been featured in Lyrical Iowa, Levitate, & Eunoia Review and is forthcoming in Midwest Quarterly, Double Dutch Magazine, & Slipstream.
+His first full-length collection of poetry ‘A Portrait of Energy’ is forthcoming from Luchador Press.

-He received a B.A. in Creative Writing from Iowa State University and dedicated six years to the literary community as a poetry editor for Drunk Monkeys Webzine.
-When away from the page, he can usually be found running the trails of Iowa or people-watching at a local coffee shop, finding poetry in the quiet spaces between wanderings.
+He received a BA in Creative Writing from Iowa State University and dedicated six years to the literary community as poetry editor for Drunk Monkeys & interview editor for Hermeneutic Chaos.
+When away from the page, he can be found running the trails of Iowa or people-watching at a local coffee shop, finding poetry in the quiet spaces between wanderings.

 Selected Works